Bricktech2000/Notes/notes/incorrect-measurement-scale-use.md

 - comparing populations using a linear scale &mdash; should use a logarithmic scale instead
 - representing budget distribution with a fractional scale &mdash; should use a pie chart instead
 - comparing prices with dollar amounts &mdash; should use a fractional scale instead
+- representing probabilities of precipitation with a percentage &mdash; should use a probability distribution instead